isaiaherb/reddit-analytics/README.md

 # Praw Extraction and Sentiment Analysis
 Reddit extraction and sentiment analysis.
 Requires SQL Server 2020 and Python 3.13.1.

-This repository includes the raw Python and SQL files needed to extract, transform, and load cleaned data into SQL Server.
+This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from Praw into SQL Server.

 This repository also includes an Apache Airflow DAG to manage the workflow.